lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 Let's get you to create you first Insight Model!
 In the excercise there are three tasks that will need to be followed, in order, to accomplish excercise 1.

-## Excercise
+## Exercise
- You will create a Insight Model with 2 Milestones, an Initial and a Terminal, and an identifier.
+ You will create an Insight Model with 2 Milestones, an Initial and a Terminal, and an identifier.
 Your model will be kept in Draft form thru several iterations.

 ### Task 1: Create Model
 Open Insight and create your Draft Model.
-Name the Draft Model "Order Order Processing" and provide the description of "My First Model".
+Name the Draft Model "My Order Processing" and provide the description of "My First Model".
 You will need to click <Create> to finish.
 When your completed it will open the Milestone Process for you; continue to Task 2 to add your Milestones.

 ### Task 2: Create A Milestone
 As taught, each Model needs an Initial and Terminal Milestone.
-For your Initial Milestone (Rocket Symbol), enter milestone name "Order Recieved" and for the Description enter "My first Orders received".
-For you Terminal Milestone (Finish Line Flag Symbol), Enter milestone name "Order Completed" and enter milestone description "Orders Completed via System"; continue to Task 3 to add your Indentifer.
+For your Initial Milestone (Rocket Symbol), enter Milestone name "Order Received" and for the Description enter "My First Orders Received".
+For you Terminal Milestone (Finish Line Flag Symbol), Enter milestone name "Order Completed" and enter Milestone description "Orders Completed via System"; continue to Task 3 to add your Indentifer.

-### Task 3: Create an Identfier
+### Task 3: Create an Identifier
-Finish your Draft Model by creating an Indenfier.
-The Identifier name is "Order Number ", the Data Type is "string" and is to assigned to "Order Recieved" and "Order Completed" Milestones.
+Finish your Draft Model by creating an Identifier.
+The Identifier name is "Order Number", the Data Type is "String" and assign to "Order Received" and "Order Completed" Milestones.
 Save and Close your Draft Model.